 Tweak this to work for you and your style, but it should give you a sense that an email can be used as a great introduction.
 Or use this as the basis for a phone call.

-It’s always a good idea to let the potential board candidate to specify the location and time to meet.
-It will hlep them feel a bit more comfortable and in control.
+It’s always a good idea to let the potential board candidate specify the location and time to meet.
+It will help them feel a bit more comfortable and in control.

 Initial Meeting And Evaluation